Why are old cows best left in the ditch? No, it's not a bad joke - it's one of many strange phrases from the four corners of the globe...

 That is, pretend that you are innocent and have no idea what is going on.
 The Serbs, it seems, have trust issues with the English.

 An old Arabic saying that comments on the inherent irony of life.
-Or the poor state of dental hygiene on some parts of the peninsula.
+Or perhaps a comment on the poor state of dental hygiene in some parts of the peninsula.

 ... is to flirt with someone in Latin America.
 Sounds terrifying.